Register to attend HERE ! (please note: you MUST register with your college or UK DRI email or you will not receive the links to the sessions!)

 If you are a teacher or student from one of our participating schools or outreach programmes please see our separate info page.

 Every week throughout Black History Month, Women of the Wohl are hosting 2 speakers who identify as Black researchers in neuroscience and neuro-related research areas.
-They will showcase their work from a broad range of different neuroscience areas to the King’s College London research community in a 1 hour online seminar on Microsoft Teams.
+They will showcase their work from a broad range of different neuroscience areas to the King’s College London and UK DRI research community in a 1 hour online seminar on Microsoft Teams.
 Come along to hear from a wide range of different areas within neuroscience, from institutions around the world and from different career stage researchers!

 Each seminar is then followed by a 1 hour informal Q&A discussion aimed at students (undergraduate, masters, PhD) and early career stage researchers, as well as our attending A Level students from London schoools.
 Although the Q&A discussions are organised with these groups in mind, all other staff are welcome to attend if you wish.
 Anyone is also completely welcome to just stay for the hour of talks, as your schedules permit.
 The Q&A session will be an opportunity to ask the speakers anything about their career journey and their lived experience working in research, in a relaxed, informal setting.
-All King’s College London staff and students are welcome to attend these events: all career levels and all race and gender identities are welcome.
+All King’s College London and UK DRI staff and students are welcome to attend these events: all career levels and all race and gender identities are welcome.

 Each event will be chaired by the friendly Women of the Wohl team via audio/video and in the Teams chat function.
 We will be making sure everyone is treated with respect, feels welcome, safe, & comfortable and that everyone gets a fair chance to speak and ask their questions.
 You will be able to ask your questions using audio or the chat function in Microsoft Teams.
 We understand that not everyone finds it easy to ask questions in front of an audience or think of questions on the spot, which is why we’ve also created the option for you to anonymously submit your career-related questions for our speakers in advance here.